-0,050"/1,3 mm H46 H47 H80 0,058"/1,5 mm H42 H48 H81
+0,050"/1,3 mm H46 H47 0,058"/1,5 mm H42 H48

 WARNING!
-This chain saw model is capable of severe kickback that could result in serious injuries to the user.
-Do not operate this saw unless you have extraordinary cutting needs and experience and specialized training for dealing with kickback.
-Saws with significantly reduced kickback potential are available.
-Always use the safest saw and cutting equipment applicable to your cutting need.
+This chain saw is capable of severe kickback that could result in serious injury to the user.
+Do not operate this chain saw unless you have extraordinary cutting needs and experience and specialized training for dealing with kickback.
+Chain saws with significantly reduced kickback potential are available.